vACDM/docs/docs/developer-guide/installation.md

 ## Structure of vACDM

-vACDM is designed, that every vACC is able to run their own instance simply in a docker container, in order to have fully control over the system.
+vACDM is designed, that every vACC is simply able to run their own instance in a docker container, in order to have full control over the system.

 The vACDM Core System consists of two sub systems:

 - vACDM-API: for communication between ES-Plugin and the backend
-- vACDM-worker: for contant time calculations and optimizations
+- vACDM-worker: for constant time calculations and optimizations

 Here you can see an example docker-compose: